Round ligament of uterus

 The round ligament of the uterus is a ligament that connects the uterus to the labia majora.
 It originates at the junction of the uterus and uterine tube.
-It passes through the inguinal canal to insert at the labium majus.
+It passes through the inguinal canal to insert at the labia majora.

 The two round ligaments of uterus develop from the gubernaculum; they are the female homologue of the male gubernaculum testis.'

 Structure

 The round ligament of the uterus originates at the uterine horns, in the parametrium.
 The round ligament exits the pelvis via the deep inguinal ring.
-It passes through the inguinal canal to reach the labium majus,' inserting into the fibro-fatty substance of the labium majus.'
+It passes through the inguinal canal to reach the labia major,' inserting into its fibro-fatty substance.'

 Blood supply

 The round ligament is supplied by the artery of the round ligament of uterus, also known as Sampson's artery.

 Development

 The round ligament develops from the gubernaculum which attaches the gonad to the labioscrotal swellings in the embryo.

 Function

 The round ligament of uterus acts to hold the uterus anterior-ward to in anteflexion and anteversion, especially by counteracting any posterior-ward forces that may be being exerted upon the uterus (e.g. distended bladder, or gravity while in a recumbent position).'